trustcrypto/documentation-theme-jekyll/pages/mydoc/webcrypt.md

 ### Universal Support

 This is accomplished by using the FIDO2 communication channel to communicate with a USB hardware device.
 The universal support for FIDO2 allows the web application to be used anywhere FIDO2 is supported including browsers on Android, iPhone (iOS 13.3+), Windows, Mac OS, Linux, and Chromebook.
 The web app can also be released as a native app that does not require a web browser if this is preferred.
+[More information on Android/iOS support](https://docs.crp.to/mobile)

 ### Key Management